xokomola/old_blog/_posts/2014-11-18-xquery-origami-2.md

 XML and then use an XML IDE such as Oxygen to study it using some XPath queries.
 Or a combination of the two.

-But let's not ponder these practical issues any longer.
 Using the Clojure tutorial example, and some digging of my own I came up with a way to select the story elements from the parsed HTML.

 ~~~xquery
 let $stories := xf:extract(